BogdanTheGeek/cginc/README.md

 This is still in the early days of development, but I am planning on releasing binaries.

 # Compile
-To compile make sure you have downloaded, compiled and installed raylib with default parameter.
+To compile make sure you have downloaded, compiled and installed raylib with default parameters.

 Run:
 ```
 ./compile.sh
 ```

-# Running
+# Running & Features
 To run simply pass the path to either a gcode file(.nc, .ngc, .gcode, .gc) and/or a binary stl file(OpenSCAD only does ASCII stl's do you will need to convert it to binary format):
 ```
 ./cginc test.nc resource/test.stl
 ```
+Passing in the `--msaa` parameter enables antialiasing.

 Use `Left Mouse` button to orbit and `Right Mouse` button to pan.

 Pressing `Home` on the keyboard returns you to home location.